Craigslist (song)

 Founding Doors member and keyboardist Ray Manzarek played keyboards on the studio recording of the song.

 The single was the first of four new singles that were being released as part of the Internet Leaks EP.
 Craigslist was released digitally on June 16, 2009.

 Composition

 As a "style parody", the song does not take directly from any single Doors tune, but instead transposes bits from various songs (especially from their first, self-titled album) and combines them.
-The intro guitar and organ riffs are similar to "Soul Kitchen" and "When the Music's Over", while the verses are reminiscent of "Twentieth Century Fox" and a short section of scat singing as in "Roadhouse Blues".
-Discrete sections in the guitar solo recall "When the Music's Over", "The End" and "Light My Fire", and the "snotty barista" section is a softer parody of the Oedipus complex from "The End".
+The intro guitar and organ riffs are similar to "Soul Kitchen" and "When the Music's Over", while the verses are reminiscent of "Twentieth Century Fox", "Hello, I Love You" and a short section of scat singing as in "Roadhouse Blues".
+Discrete sections in the guitar solo recall "When the Music's Over", "The End" and "Light My Fire".

 Personnel

+Credits are adapted from the liner notes of Alpocalypse.